 - Beauty store and site Follain is strict when it comes to product curation.
 They focus on safety and performance, and thanks to their great assortment of prestige skin care and beauty products, their online destination is gaining popularity.

-- Target has announced a new “chemical strategy” it hopes to have in full effect by 2020: promoting full ingredient transparency and banning ingredients like phthalates, formaldehyde and a variety of parabens from all of their beauty, baby, personal care and household cleaning products.
-One specific example is the launch of C’est Moi, a "thoughtfully formulated" clean beauty brand aimed at teens and young adults with 38 products across skin care and color cosmetics, priced from $8 for an eyeliner pencil to $26 for a three-piece skin care set.
+- Target has announced a “chemical strategy” it hopes to have in full effect by 2020: promoting full ingredient transparency and banning ingredients like phthalates, formaldehyde and a variety of parabens from all of their beauty, baby, personal care and household cleaning products.
+They've recently launched a clean skin care brand, Versed, after more than 11 years of research.

 - CVS — which has almost 10,000 pharmacies around the U.S. — announced last year that by 2019, it will have removed all potentially toxic ingredients from its in-house personal care and baby brands, which encompasses about 600 products.

-You may have also noticed that Sephora has started to include a bulleted list of “What it is formulated WITHOUT” under each product description, regardless of whether the brand identifies as natural or clean.
+You may have also noticed that Sephora now includes a bulleted list of “What it is formulated WITHOUT” under each product description, regardless of whether the brand identifies as natural or clean.
 And back in 2014, Birchbox created a special section of Ingredient-Conscious Picks, making it easier for customers to make informed purchases.